willhansen/kotlin/libraries/tools/gradle/kotlin-compiler-args-properties/Readme.md

 ### Available properties

-- `kotlin.test.languageVersion` - sets `-language-version` to the given value
+- `kotlin.test.languageVersion` - sets `-language-version` to the given konstue
-- `kotlin.test.apiVersion` - sets '-api-version' to the given value
+- `kotlin.test.apiVersion` - sets '-api-version' to the given konstue
-- `kotlin.test.overrideUserValue` - make the best effort to override values set explicitly by the user in the build script
+- `kotlin.test.overrideUserValue` - make the best effort to override konstues set explicitly by the user in the build script

 ### Plugin usage in the external projects